sooowii/sooowii/README.md

 ### Interest...
 - I am good at preparing materials such as PPT and like it.
-- Google Cloud Platform(Especially, BigQuery)
+- Naver blog Platform operation
 - Programming research

 Please check the table below for more details.